ChrisCummins/msc-thesis/docs/ReadingLog.md

 1. J. Lau, M. Arnold, M. Hind, and B. Calder, **“Online Performance Auditing : Using Hot Optimizations Without Getting Burned,”** ACM SIGPLAN Not., vol. 41, no. 6, pp. 239–251, 2006.
+1. J. Hunter and M. Droettboom, **“matplotlib,”** in The Architecture of Open Source Applications, vol. 2, no. Volume 2, 2014, pp. 1–14.

 # > 30 min